cyanzhong/docs.taio.app/docs/editor/tags.md

 To avoid situations like this, we recommend you archive old files to somewhere else if you do have tons of files.

+> For the same reason, tags don't work for external folders and files.

 ## Turning Tags Off

 You don't like tags?
 No worries, find Markdown options in editor settings, turn it off.